Argentina during World War II: Aborted attempt to join the Allies

-In April 1940, Foreign Affairs Minister Cantilo made a visit to United States ambassador Normal Armour, presenting the Argentine proposal for the United States, Argentina and other Latin American states to join the war together as non-belligerent parties.
-However, the Argentine proposal suffered from bad timing, as then U.S. president, Franklin Roosevelt, was in the midst of a challenging and controversial re-election campaign for an unprecedented third term in office.
+In April 1940, Foreign Affairs Minister Cantilo made a visit to U.S. ambassador Normal Armour, presenting the Argentine proposal for the U.S., Argentina and other Latin American states to join the war together as non-belligerent parties.
+However, the Argentine proposal suffered from bad timing, as then U.S. president, Franklin D. Roosevelt, was in the midst of a challenging and controversial re-election campaign for an unprecedented third term in office.
 To make things worse, on 12 May 1940, the Argentine proposal was leaked to the press, and was published nationwide by Argentine daily newspaper La Nación, leading to much confusion in the country, and outrage among nationalist groups, who demanded Ortiz's resignation.
 On 13 May, the Argentine government issued a communique acknowledging the existence of the proposal, and on 18 May another communique was issued, clarifying that Argentina would continue to observe the "most strict neutrality" in the conflict.

 The leak of this proposal at an early stage of the conflict, together with the perceived diplomatic snub, severely weakened the position of the Ortiz administration and of pro-Allied factions within the Argentine government, intensifying nationalist sentiment and opposition to Ortiz in military circles.